-The Company did not record a federal or state income tax benefit for the three and six months ended June 30, 2018 and 2017, as a result of the establishment of a full valuation allowance being required against the Company's net deferred tax assets.
+The Company did not record a federal or state income tax benefit for the three and nine months ended September 30, 2019 and 2018, as a result of the establishment of a full valuation allowance being required against the Company's net deferred tax assets.

 On December 22, 2017, the Tax Cuts and Jobs Act (the "TCJA") was enacted into law.
-This new law includes significant changes to the U.S. corporate income tax system, including a permanent reduction in the corporate income tax rate from 35% to 21%, limitations on the deductibility of interest expense and executive compensation and the transition of U.S. international taxation from a worldwide tax system to a territorial tax system.
-The TCJA also limits interest expense deductions to 30% of taxable income before interest, depreciation and amortization from 2018 to 2021 and then taxable income before interest thereafter.
-The TCJA permits disallowed interest expense to be carried forward for five years.
-The Company has calculated its best estimate of the impact of the TCJA in its income tax provision in accordance with its understanding of the TCJA and guidance available.
-Using the guidance issued by the SEC staff in Staff Accounting Bulletin No. 118, the Company expects to complete the accounting for the TCJA when the 2017 U.S. federal income tax return is filed in 2018.
-The legislative changes effective for the tax year 2018 did not have a material impact on the Company's financial statements.
+This new law includes significant changes to the U.S. corporate income tax system, including a permanent reduction in the corporate income tax rate from 35% to 21%, limitations on the deductibility of interest expense and executive compensation and the transition of U.S. international taxation from a worldwide system to a territorial tax system.
+For taxpayers with revenues over a certain threshold, the TCJA also limits interest expense deductions to 30% of taxable income before interest, depreciation and amortization from 2018 to 2021 and then taxable income before interest thereafter.
+The TCJA permits disallowed interest expense to be carried forward indefinitely.